SharkAndroid/Ainol_Toolkit/README.md

 Actions_Tools
 =============
-* This program only for gs702a platform that has Actions ATM7029 processor.
+* This program only for devices that have Actions ATM7029 processor.

 Features:
 ==========
 * Unlocking CPU and GPU frequency(that locked on Stock Rom).
 * Calibrate Accelerometer.
-* Fix freezes at Ainol Captain(Rhino) on SharkAndroid firmware
+* Fix freezes at Ainol Captain(Rhino) on SharkAndroid firmware.

 Copyrights:
 ===========